openstack-archive/fuel-plugin-influxdb-grafana/doc/source/overview.rst

 Limitations
 -----------

-A current limitation of this plugin is that it not possible to display in the Fuel web UI, the URL where the Grafana interface can be reached when the deployment has completed.
-Instructions are provided in the :ref:`user_guide` about how you can obtain this URL using the `fuel` command line.
+Currently, the size of an InfluxDB cluster the Fuel plugin can deploy is limited to three nodes.
+In addition to this, each node of the InfluxDB cluster is configured to run under the *meta* node role and the *data* node role.
+Therefore, it is not possible using the Fuel plugin, to separate the nodes participating in the raft consensus cluster from the nodes accessing the data replicas.

 Key terms, acronyms and abbreviations
 -------------------------------------